BJTMastermind/Custom-Blocks-API/README.md

 ]
 ```

-To set up your custom blocks with this API simple add the custom models to one of the following blocks with "custom_model_data":
+To set up your custom blocks with this API simple add the custom models to one of the following blocks with "custom_model_data" (Supports all custom model data types):

 * Dispenser = Your custom block has no rotation.
 * Furnace = Your custom block can face in the 4 cardinal directions.